jainikvora/elastic-load-balancer-livewires/README.md

 * **Elastic Load Balancer**
-* **Load distribution in round robin fashion** -Distribution of the load accross servers using round robin algorithm
+* **Load distribution in round robin fashion** -Distribution of the load accross servers using round robin algorithm -Integration of simple proxy server with the load balancing  feature.
+The proxy server will forward all the incoming requests to another host and port for better performance.

 * **Gzip all the request and response**
 -Gzip property is used to compress the request and the response.
 This reduces the bandwidth and reduces the latency.
 This feature is enabled on comparison with a threshold value.